What is liquid fund ? 5 things you must know about it.

 Any good liquid fund would earn you as similar to bank savings accounts interest rates per annum.

-What is the difference between debt fund and liquid fund ?
+What is the difference between a debt fund and a liquid fund

 While there are many types of debt funds.

-It can be a short term debt fund , medium term debt fund or a long term debt fund.
+It can be a short-term debt fund, a medium-term debt fund, or a long-term debt fund.

 It just depends on the time duration of maturity of papers where money is invested.